ingobeans/wsdf/readme.md

 **basically a cheap way to bundle lots of data!**

-the loader itself is as of now: 84 tokens
+the loader itself is as of now: 73 tokens

-the data it loads will only ever be a single token as it is represented as a string.
+each array it loads will be a fixed 6 tokens, no matter the array size. these 6 tokens include the variable definition and decoding.

 use the python script to one or multiple arrays to wsdf.